 Facts about Herbivorous Animals

-Types of Herbivores
+Types of Herbivorous Animals

-Herbivores are of different types.
+Herbivorous animals are of different types.
 Few of them feed on a variety of plants while some feed on a specific type of plant.
 For eg:

 - The ones that feed only on fruits are called frugivores.
 Flying foxes and fruit bats are some of the frugivores.